 Peak flow monitoring helps measure how open your airways are.

-Taking medication helps you control your asthma and relieve symptoms when they occur.
+Taking medicine helps you control your asthma and relieve symptoms when they occur.

 Using an Asthma Action Plan will help you keep track of and respond to asthma symptoms.